matallui/artico/README.md

 ## Usage

-Please refer to the each package/app directory for usage information.
+Please refer to the each package directory for usage information.

 ## References